 Provide a biographical sketch for the project director/principal investigator (PD/PI) and each senior/key person listed in Section A on the R&R Budget form.
+Also include a biographical sketch for the national laboratory collaborator(s).

 - Provide the biographical sketch information as an appendix to your project narrative. - Do not attach a separate file. - The biographical sketch appendix will not count in the project narrative page limitation. - The biographical information (curriculum vitae) for each person must not exceed 2 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include: